annawhitaker1/credit-risk-classification/report-template.md

 ## Overview of the Analysis

-In this section, describe the analysis you completed for the machine learning models used in this Challenge.
-This might include:

-* Explain the purpose of the analysis.
-    The purpose of this analysis was the predict loan status of healthy loans or high-risk loans based on features within the dataset.
-* Explain what financial information the data was on, and what you needed to predict.
-    Loan size, interest rate of the lone, income of the borrower, debt to income ratio, number of accounts the borrower has, derogatory marks, and borrower's total debt.
-We used all of these in the X variable of the model.
+The purpose of this analysis is to build a logistic regression model to predict the risk of loans based on features within the lending data set.
+The dataset contains information regarding loan applications.
+It includes features such as loan size, loan interest rate, income of the borrower, debt to income ratio, number of accounts the borrower has, derogatory marks, and borrower's total debt.
+We used loan status, (0) = healthy and (1)= high-risk, as the target variable and the remaining columns listed above as our features.

-* Provide basic information about the variables you were trying to predict (e.g., `value_counts`).
-We were trying to predict loan status.
-Loan status was the target variable.
+## Data Preprocessing and Model Training

-* Describe the stages of the machine learning process you went through as part of this analysis.
-I loaded the data from the CSV file, split the data into features and labels (X and y), and split the data into training and testing.
-I used Logistic Regression to build the first model and it was trained using the training data (X_train and y_train).
-Then we evaluated the model.
+The dataset was loaded from a CSV file and preprocessed for cleaning prior to loading it into the model for training.
+The target variable and feature variables were split.
+Then, the data was split into training and testing sets.
+A Logistic Regression model was trained with the training data set and evaluated with the testing data to verify it's performance.
-* Briefly touch on any methods you used (e.g., `LogisticRegression`, or any other algorithms).
-LogisticRegression

 ## Results

-Using bulleted lists, describe the accuracy scores and the precision and recall scores of all machine learning models.
-* Machine Learning Model 1:
-    * Description of Model 1 Accuracy, Precision, and Recall scores.
-    Accuracy scored 99% which means the model predicts correctly 99% of the time, which is high.
-    Precision scored 1 for Healthy Loan (0), which is perfect precision.
-    Precision scored .86 for High-Risk Loan (1), which means 86% of predicts are correct, but there are 14% false positives.
-    Recall scored .99 for Healthy Loan and .94 for High-Risk Loan.
-Very small number of false negatives.
+The logistic regression model achieved the following performance metrics:
+- **Accuracy:** 0.99
+- **Precision for 0 (healthy loan):** 1.00
+- **Recall for 0 (healthy loan):** 0.99
+- **F1-score for 0 (healthy loan):** 1.00
+- **Precision for 1 (high-risk loan):** 0.86
+- **Recall for 1 (high-risk loan):** 0.94
+- **F1-score for 1 (high-risk loan):** 0.90
+The model was successful in predicting  healthy and high-risk loans, with an accuracy score of 0.99.
+The precision, recall, and F1-score are all above the threshold to show that it is effective in identifying both types of loans.

 ## Summary

-Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-For example:

-* Which one seems to perform best?
-How do you know it performs best?
-    We used logistics regression  which performed well, but there is room for improvement on the high-risk loan prediction.
-Random Forecast would be another one that could handle the class imbalance better.

-* Does performance depend on the problem we are trying to solve?
-(For example, is it more important to predict the `1`'s, or predict the `0`'s? )
+The logistic regression model preformed well and effectively predicted loan outcomes.
+However, there is room for improvement with additional iterations to further optimize and improve the model's performance.
 It is important to predict high-risk loans.
-We need to improve the model's recal for high-risk loans to minimize missed predictions.
+We need to improve the model's recall for high-risk loans to minimize missed predictions.

-If you do not recommend any of the models, please justify your reasoning.
+ ## Recommendations

+Based on this analysis, Random Forecast or Logistic Regression could be used to handle the class imbalance better.
+But, logistic regression may be the better of the two.